 Weaning a reflux baby can be a tricky journey, but this simple guide will help you along the way.
 Weaning my son was easy because he ate everything and had no allergies or health issues to consider.
-My daughter however has struggled with severe reflux from 6 weeks old.
+My daughter, however, has struggled with severe reflux from 6 weeks old.
 She also has a cow’s milk allergy, so weaning her has been a challenge.
-This guide shows everything I have learnt along our weaning journey.
+This guide shows everything we have learned along our weaning journey.

 Is my Baby ready for Weaning?

 Most babies begin their weaning journey at 6 months old.
 Medical professionals believe that before this age the baby gets all of his or her nutrients from breast milk or formula.
 By 6 months their digestive system and immune system are stronger, so they are less likely to develop food allergies or infections from food.